Contact Us

 Early Clash Detection

+The impact of BIM on protect cost savings vis-a-vis clash detection is huge.
 It’s important to mention that effective clash detection is crucial for construction projects.
 By implementing BIM into the projects, the stakeholders can’t only detect potential clashes but can also work towards their elimination.
 Now, there are multiple types of clashes that can arise during a construction project.
 These clashes are called hard clash, soft clash, and workflow clash.
 Solutions are offered depending on the complexities of these clashes to keep the show running.
+Thus, BIM cost-benefit analysis are too high to ignore.

 Studies show that major risks that can arise during a construction project are due to inaccurate cost estimation.
 In addition to that, incorrect quantity takeoffs can also become a problem for the stakeholders.
 BIM can enable the stakeholders to fight this risk efficiently.
 Allow us to share how: